Hacksore/github-websocket-api/README.md

 ## unsubscribe

-This is what the client will do when you navigating to a new page on github.
+This is what the client will send when you navigating to a new page on github.
 It looks to be tell github saying

 > please unsubscribe me for all previous `<sessionId>` event subscriptions